PluralKit/PluralKit/docs/1-user-guide.md

 To remove a proxy tag from a member, use the `pk;member proxy remove` command:
     pk;member John proxy remove {text}
     pk;member Craig proxy remove C:text

+### Keeping your proxy tags
+If you'd like your proxied messages to include the proxy tags, you can enable the "keep proxy tags" option for a given member, like so:

+    pk;member John keepproxy on

+Turning the option off is similar - replace "on" with "off" in the command.
+The default value for every member is off.
+When proxying a member with multiple proxy tags, the proxy tag used to trigger a given proxy will be included.

+The practical effect of this is:
+* **Keep proxy tags on:** `[Message goes here]` -> [Message goes here]
+* **Keep proxy tags off:** `[Message goes here]` -> Message goes here

 ### Querying message information
 If you want information about a proxied message (eg. for moderation reasons), you can query the message for its sender account, system, member, etc.